ufobat/p5-AnyEvent-HTTPD-Router/README.md

 - no\_route\_found => $request

-    When the dispatcher can not find a route that matches on your reuqest, the event `no_route_found` will be emitted.
+    When the dispatcher can not find a route that matches on your request, the event `no_route_found` will be emitted.

     In the case that routes and callbacks (`reg_cb()`) for paths as used with